 Loving the outdoors as much as I do, I am fortunate to be working in such a lovely place.
 The campus provides many opportunities for the children to explore and investigate the natural world.
 Many teachable moments have occurred outdoors!

 Our play-based curriculum is enriched with weekly Bible lessons and monthly worship.
 It is a wonderful experience being able to teach children about God's love for us.

 I grew up in Florida and attended school at Miami Dade Junior College.
 I am married and have three grown up children.
 My youngest child is a graduate of GCNS.
 In my free time I like to read, ride my bike, take walks and knit.

 I started working a GCNS in October 2006.
 I enjoy working with the children of diverse cultures, which are unified by this Christian community.
 We have fun enjoying the beautiful campus in all seasons.
 I like the sense of closeness between the staff and families, which exists at GCNS.

 I received my BA in Education and Educational Psychology from University of Michigan.
-I was director/owner & lead teacher of Old North Nursery School in Marblehead for ten years.
+I was director/owner & lead teacher of Old North Nursery School in Marblehead for 10 years.

 During my free time, I enjoy reading, knitting, skiing and spending time with my family.
-I also like to take walks on the beach with my dog, Sophie.
-My husband and I have been married for 25 years.
-We have four kids (2 boys and 2 girls).
-All my children attended GCNS.
+My husband and I have four children who all attended GCNS.